 Marijuana plants have the TCH and CBD chemicals inside the trichomes.
-Trichomes are like snowy white hairs that embrace the marijuana buds, and their main concern is protecting the buds from any harmful substance like UV radiation.
-Once the life cycle of the plants’ life ends, the trichome grows abundantly well.
+Trichomes are like snowy white hairs that embrace the marijuana buds, and their main concern is protecting the buds from any harmful elements like UV radiation.
+Once the cycle of the plants’ life ends, the trichome grows abundantly well.
 When this happens, it is now the best time to harvest the marijuana plants.
 Once you let the plant grow for a while longer, it may affect the quantity and quality of the trichomes.

 Before setting the harvest day and time, you can start flushing the marijuana plants.
 Flushing means feeding the plant with purified or clean water only.
 Discontinue giving it any organic nutrients.
 Once the nutrients stop, some leaves may turn yellow, and that’s normal.
-Continue flushing for suggested two-week time.
+Continue flushing for the suggested two-week time.
 Through this, the flower will get rid of any nutrients and chemicals found in the leaves, stems, and other parts of the plants.
 These chemicals can decay the taste of the weed when smoked, so it is better to flush them for a more reliable quality yield.

 How to tell if my autoflower is ready for harvest – The signs

 Now, your question – how to tell if my autoflower is ready for harvest, will be answered with the following signs.
 Though some marijuana strains differ from each other, it is best to know more about the kind of strain you are growing.
 It is fairly easy to research them.
 Now, these are the general tricks you can use to see if the harvest is soon to be done.
-These possible signs are what growers look for when contemplating whether its high time for harvest or not yet.
+These possible signs are what growers look for when contemplating whether it’s high time for harvest or not yet.
 Mistakes on the harvest time will cost greatly on the grower, so you must be careful not to harvest earlier or later.

 The first step is to look at the plant parts, which is the most evident in the physical stature of the plant.
 Take a look at the leaves.
-Ready to harvest plants usually have leaves turning to yellow, and once they do, you can now start flushing the plants for two weeks.
+Ready to harvest plants usually have leaves turning yellow, and once they do, you can now start flushing the plants for two weeks.
 However, when you notice the larger leaves going down and falling off, then it is time to cut the plants down.
 It is crucial to never overnourished your marijuana plants, or the leaves won’t change to yellow quickly the moment they are ready for harvesting.
 This is an example of the most obvious signs to answer your question: how to tell if my autoflower is ready for harvest?

 For the traditional photoperiod strains, the pistil may be suitable in knowing if the plant is ready to harvest since most of them usually curl down, and from white hairs, they turn into a brown shade.
-However, this doesn’t work well with autoflower plants since most of the time, they need more time to develop even when the pistils are all mature and ready.
-But still, it’s worth checking in order to have an idea that harvest might be
+However, this doesn’t work well with autoflower plants since, most of the time, they need more time to develop even when the pistils are all mature and ready.
+But still, it’s worth checking in order to have an idea that harvest might be anytime soon.

 These are just signs to check whenever the plant has reached maturity.
 Since there is no definite scheduled time, constant observation is needed.
 There are even growers who choose to harvest early, and some wait for a few days or weeks, whatever best suits their preferences.